 - 25 percent healthy unsaturated fats: avocados, olives , peanut butter, healthy oils (like olive, coconut, sunflower or canola oil), fatty fish (salmon or mackerel), nuts and seeds (almonds, peanuts, cashews, and sesame seeds)

-Recommended daily food intake
+Recommended daily nutrition

 The average woman needs to consume an average of 2,000 calories per day to maintain her current weight.
 She should have maximum intake of 1,500 calories per day to lose one pound of weight per week.
 The average man needs about 2,500 calories to maintain his weight and max.
 2,000 calories to lose one pound of weight per week.
 If you like to shred just a few kilos you can use these average numbers.
 There’s no need to be obsessive about your food intake.
 Just ensure that you consume plenty of fresh fruits and vegetables.
 And if you feel like snacking: try a few nuts to calm down the craving.